AlejandroVenturaDesigner/Statistical-Analysis-with-PCA-Method/README.md

 # Statistical Analysis in Python by Choosing PCA Method

-In these project I achieved a PCA method in Python for a 25,000 rows Data Set, cleaning, transforming and graphing until become a 3,000 rows Data Set, applied and showed the method and found out if there were more improvements.
+In this project I achieved a PCA method in Python for a 25,000 rows Data Set, cleaning, transforming and graphing until become a 3,000 rows Data Set, applied and showed the method and found out if there were more improvements.
 Taking the decision if it was the best method to use.